-We note the Committee's comments in relation to the drafting of definitions within this section.3
+We note the Committee's comments in relation to the drafting of definitions within this section.5

-We note the requirements for a community body are framed in similar terms to those found in section 19 of the Community Empowerment (Scotland) Act 2015.
-We do however have concerns regarding the drafting of this section.
+The requirements for a community body are framed in similar terms to those found in section 19 of the Community Empowerment (Scotland) Act 2015.
+However, we have concerns regarding the drafting of this section.
 We do not consider that the meaning of "relates to a community" where it appears in section 6(1)(a) is clear.
 The requirements set out in section 6(2) do not appear to be inclusive - particularly those at sections 6(2)(c) and 6(2)(d).
 We consider that there would be merit in amending the requirements for a community organisation to fall within the terms of the Bill.